 About 80,000 sooty tern pairs arrive each March, taking possession of the north of the island in a cloud of black and white feathers.
 Walk around in July and you’ll need to watch out for their young — small, white fluff balls (with no predators, most terns nest on the ground).

 There’s also a healthy population of resident birds, including white-tailed tropicbirds with their streamer-like tails and a number of rather curious (and fearless) lesser noddies.

 Rambling freely alongside the island’s feathered residents are a number of giant Aldabra tortoises.
 The best way to encounter them is simply to spend time wandering the island or following one of the marked nature trails that signposts some of the endemic flora.
 You’ll also find a small organic farm where pumpkins, papayas and tomatoes are grown for the lodge’s restaurant.

 Green and hawksbill sea turtles live in the protected waters around the island.
 Depending on when you visit, you might see them nesting, or watch clusters of hatchlings emerge.
 Lighting around the shoreline is kept to a minimum to encourage natural behaviour.
 Don a snorkel and you might spot one of the groups of juveniles that like to feed on the frothy beds of seagrass surrounding the island.

 The only place to stay on the island is Bird Island Lodge, a low-key series of wooden chalets clustered along the west of the island.
-Built using local materials, each spacious chalet does without TV, telephones or air conditioning (ceiling fans and natural ventilation do the job).
-There’s a small bar, lounge and open-air restaurant but no pool — it’s unnecessary with the clear waters of the Indian Ocean at your disposal.
+The simple lodge runs on a self-catering basis and has a small shop for essentials.
+Each spacious chalet has a private kitchen/dining area but otherwise it is a back to basics experience, with simple amenities and no swimming pool — it’s unnecessary with the clear waters of the Indian Ocean at your disposal.

 Best time to visit Bird Island